Henryzeze/British-Airways-Internship/README.md

 Upon obtaining the dataset, I initiated the data preparation phase to address the inherent messiness and focus on text-based reviews.
 Employing Python, I performed data cleaning to enhance the dataset's suitability for analysis.

-For the analysis, I explored sentiment analysis.
-This method provided valuable insights into the content of the reviews, allowing me to identify key themes, sentiments, and frequently occurring words.
+For the analysis, I explored sentiment analysis and word clouds.
+These methods provided valuable insights into the content of the reviews, allowing me to identify key themes, sentiments, and frequently occurring words.

 To present the findings, I created visualizations and metrics that encapsulate the essence of the dataset.
 These visuals, accompanied by clear and concise explanations, were compiled into a single PowerPoint slide.